arianaberger/time-tracker-app-js/NOTES.md

 + entries, clients, and projects are displaying only for that user
 + only show last 2 entries on dashboard

+20.10.18
++ new tags join model

+- ***klass error on user entries??
-- how to display projects for the current user only when creating a time entry??
+- ***how to display projects for the current user only when creating a time entry?? see client model > #user_projects
 - make sure there are checks that you can't change other user's info!